-What kinds of permits and paperwork will be required for my project, and who will be responsible for obtaining the necessary documentation?
+What kinds of permits and paperwork will be required for my project, and who is responsible for them?

 Your addition will require new engineering and a great deal of restructuring to your home and potentially even your property.
 The work will absolutely require permits to complete.
 You’ll want to know exactly what legal documentation is required for your project so you don’t run into any issues or have your project come to a halt during the construction phase.
 Find out what documentation your contractor will be responsible for and what you will need to do as a homeowner.

 Do you carry workers’ compensation and liability insurances?

 Accidents can happen during any home construction project, but second-story additions can have an even greater potential for safety issues.
 Make sure any contractor you hire is covered by liability and workers comp insurance, or you may end up responsible should an accident occur on your property.

 Are there any changes I should consider for my main floor while undergoing a second-story addition?

 Opening up portions of your home to create your second floor can sometimes be the perfect time to tackle projects on your main floor, rather than having to open walls or roofing or having access to your foundation at a later time.
 Projects like adding insulation to your walls or redoing electrical or plumbing can end up being easier and potentially costing less when coupled with your second-story addition.
 Ask your contractor for any recommendations they may have for fortifying and enhancing your entire home.